ember-learn/ember-blog/content/ember-data-1-13-released.md

 ```

 You could also subclass two helper methods, `isInvalid` and `isSuccess`
-to customize when you adapter considers a request succesful or invalid.
+to customize when you adapter considers a request succesful or not valid.

 Default implementation of `isInvalid` returns
 true if http status code is `422`, however, you may desire other